Our Puppy and Kitten Kit

 WORM YOUR WAY OUT OF THIS

 Most veterinarians will ask new puppy and kitten owners to bring a stool sample at their first visit; we are looking for intestinal parasites.
 We explain the what, when, where and how about intestinal parasites and their dangers to our pets and families.

 Sadly, thousands of pets are lost or stolen every year and more than 70 % of those never come home.
 We explain how a microchip works and why it is the best pet identification system available.

 THE SECURITY OF PET INSURANCE

 One in three pets will experience a new illness or injury requiring veterinary care this year; one in six will sustain two or more.
 Pet insurance gives pet owners peace of mind that if their pet needs emergency care they will be able to afford the cost of treatment.

 KEEPING YOUR PET’S SMILE WHITE

 Periodontal disease is the most common disease seen by veterinarians, almost 80 percent of dogs and cats develop periodontal disease by 5 years of age.
 Brushing your pet’s teeth is the best way to prevent disease of the teeth and gums.
 Here we explain how to do it and what alternative treatments are available to keep those teeth white if your pet is less than co-operative.
 We also list safe chew toys.

-This section will teach you how to detect, treat and prevent flea infestations.
+This section will teach you how to detect, treat and prevent flea infestations and tick bites.